Manual Installation Steps

 platerecognizer/alpr-stream:jetson

-Starting Stream on Raspberry Pi
+Installation on Raspberry Pi

 In Command Prompt, run the following command.

-docker pull platerecognizer/alpr-stream:raspberry
+docker pull platerecognizer/alpr-stream:arm

 docker run --restart="unless-stopped" -t --name stream \